-- Twin fin setup (all surfboards with the exception of the larger 5’8″ which is thruster fin setup (tri-fin)).
-Fins are screw in plastic fins which are quite safe.
+- Twin fin setup (all surfboards except for the larger 5’8″ which is thruster fin setup (tri-fin)).
+Fins are screw-in plastic fins which are quite safe.

 - 4’0″ (48″) – 26L with soft fins (Suits weights up to approx 30kg).

 - 4’8″ (58″) x 19″ x 2 3/4″ (30L) – Twin soft fins (Suits weights up to 40kg).

 - 5’2″ (62″) x 19.25″ x 2 3/4 (33L) – Twin Soft Fins (Suits weights up to 55kg).